SocialGouv/revu/README.md

 # Revu - AI-Powered Code Review Assistant

 Revu is a GitHub App that leverages Anthropic's Claude AI to provide intelligent, context-aware code reviews for pull requests.
-By analyzing the entire codebase, changes, and commit history, Revu offers comprehensive feedback that goes beyond simple style checks.
+By analyzing the entire codebase and changes, Revu offers comprehensive feedback that goes beyond simple style checks.

 ## Features